exercism/docs/building/markdown/internal-linking.md

 # Internal Linking

-Links rendered via Exercism's Markdown parser are checked to see if they are internal, and if so may be decorated with tooltips.
+Links rendered via Exercism's Markdown parser are checked to see if they are internal, and if so may be decorated with tool-tips.

-A tooltip for a concept might look like this:
+A tool-tip for a concept might look like this:

 <img src="../../.imgs/concept-tooltip.png" height="200">